philtrade/Ddip/Issues.md

     `3,2,1,0`, or `1,2,3`, or `0,3` etc...

 * **Problems with FastAI notebooks:**
+    * Progress Bar: Only the ascii/ConsoleProgress, not the HTML version, is supported at present.
     * lesson6-pets-more the cnn_learner doesn't show training speed-up with multiple GPUs

-    * lesson4-imdb, a langauge modelling task, doesn't seem to train correctly when in multiple-GPU DDP mode.
+    * lesson3-imdb, a langauge modelling task, doesn't seem to train correctly when in multiple-GPU DDP mode.

-        Something isn't done right when loading a previously trained model/text embedding to train another language model.
-Not seeing improvement in accuracy.
+        When loaded with a previously trained encoder `fine_tuned_enc`, the next `learn.fit_one_cycle(1, 2e-2, moms=(0.8,0.7))` accuracy is stuck at 49.xx%, not the supposed 92%+.

 ## Things to Add:
 * **Unit tests, and perhaps CI**

     So far FastAi's lesson notebooks are used as integration test.  `ddipp` needs and will benefit from some unit tests.
+* **Support for DDP in multiple nodes x multiple GPUs configuration**

-* **FastAi V2** #feature
+* **FastAi V2**

     `ddipp` was developed using FastAi v1's lesson notebooks, and `fastai v2` is being rolled out. `ddipp` may need to catch up.